recnac-itna/Algorithm_Templates/README.md

 ## Thanks to
-* All the examples come from [LeetCode](https://www.leetcode.com), and I have attached the problem id and brief description.

-* LeetCode has a great OJ platform, and really suitable to do functional and performance test.
+* Thanks to all good problems from LeetCode.
+In addition, LeetCode has a great OJ platform, and really suitable to do functional and performance test.

-* Many templates and tricks are enlightened by discussion in LeetCode, thanks to all the coding masters.
+* Many templates and tricks are enlightened by discussion in LeetCode, thanks to all the code masters.

 * Special thanks to [Stephan Pochmann](https://leetcode.com/stefanpochmann/), really learned a lot from him.